kwoeser/Boxhead/README.md

 1. Clone or download the project
 2. Open Unity
 3. Add the project to your Unity Hub
+4. Load up the menu scene
-4. Hit the play button in the Unity editor
+5. Hit the play button in the Unity editor

 TBC.